 - Accelerate your expensive queries with the Photon engine.

 incremental_strategy=append, you must set this config specifically on your incremental models.
 If you already specified

 incremental_strategy=merge on your incremental models, you don't need to change anything when moving to dbt-databricks; but, you can keep your models clean (tidy) by removing the config since it's redundant.
 Read About incremental_strategy to learn more.

 For more information on defaults, see Caveats.

 If you use dbt Core, you no longer have to download an independent driver to interact with Databricks.
 The connection information is all embedded in a pure-Python library called

-Migrate your dbt projects
+Migrate your dbt projects in dbt Cloud

 The migration to the